 Book 1: Psalms 1-41

 There are 41 Psalms in this section, and David composes most.
-Psalms 1,2,10 and 33 are anonymous but ascribed to David.
+Psalms 1, 2, 10 and 33 are anonymous but ascribed to David.
 They reflect much of David’s life and his understanding of the glory of God.
 In Psalm 9 he speaks of the Lord as the God who has the power to deliver from the enemy.
 In Psalm 10 David knows that God hears and answers prayer.
 Psalm 23 reveals God as the Great Shepherd who watches faithfully over His people.
 David praises Him who is the King of Glory in Psalm 24.
-The God who hates the sin but loves those who trust in Him commented in Psalm 36.
+The God who hates sin but loves those who trust in Him commented in Psalm 36.

 This group of Psalms relates to the Book of Genesis.
-From the perfection of those who are blessed by God, we are lead to the Salvation of the Lord.
+From the perfection of those who are blessed by God, we are led to the Salvation of the Lord.
 Along the way, we see the consequences of man’s fall from God and his need for redemption.
 We see the depravity of man, and how great the love of God is towards the sinner, David asks, “What is man” that God should pay any attention to him?
 (Psalm 8).

 The divine name that is used mainly within this section is Jehovah (LORD).

-Every kind of emotion exhibited in these Psalms; from suffering and sorrow to joy and praise.
+Every kind of emotion is exhibited in these Psalms; from suffering and sorrow to joy and praise.
 The psalmist praises God for His justice and love in all of His dealings with man.

 Psalm 1 sets the scene for this book, that is, the man blessed by God is the one who is obedient to His word, while the sinner rejects it and receives His judgment.
 The closing thought of the section speaks of the blessed person as well (41).
-It doxology reads, “Blessed be the LORD God of Israel from everlasting to everlasting.
+Its doxology reads, “Blessed be the LORD God of Israel from everlasting to everlasting.
 Amen and Amen”.
 We notice here the double Amen.

 Book 2: Psalms 42-72

 There are 31 Psalms in this section.
 David wrote 18 of them, Solomon wrote 1 (Psalm 72), and Korah wrote the rest.
-These Psalms composed of Tabernacle and Temple services.
+These Psalms are composed of Tabernacle and Temple services.
 David wants us to have a sense of wonder when we worship the Lord, but they also contain prayers of deliverance.

 Here is called the Exodus section, for in them we get a sense of the nation in ruin but calling out to God for deliverance.
 They speak of how God can rescue His people.

 Psalm 42 sets the scene by crying out for God’s presence in a dry wilderness experience.
 The Psalmist continually appeals to God for deliverance from the enemy who is oppressing their soul.
 The book finishes with a prayer of Solomon (72).
 The final verses also praise God for His power and might, and His glory.
-There is the double Amen again.
+There is a double Amen again.